Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

-Part 1 examined the current status of the "Japan Brand" based on the latest 2024 survey.
-Part 2 focused on "inbound tourism," tracing its evolution to its current popularity, including past surveys.
+Part 1 examines the current status of the "Japan Brand" based on the latest 2024 survey, Part 2 focused on "inbound tourism," tracing its evolution to its current popularity, including past surveys.

 <Table of Contents>

-▼Is the Absence of Something the Very Appeal!?
+▼The "Absence" is the Appeal!?
 Three "Absence" Values Expected in Regional Tourism

-▼Three + One Key Points to Prioritize in Promoting Regional Tourism
+▼3+1 Key Elements to Prioritize in Regional Tourism Promotion

 Approximately 68% of visitors to Japan are repeat visitors.
 Opportunities to attract visitors exist nationwide!

-*The Repeat Visitor group includes the Light Repeat Visitor group.
+*The Repeat Visitor segment includes the Light Repeat Visitor segment.

 The "Absence" is the Appeal!?
 Three "Absence" Values Expected in Regional Tourism

-Why are regional areas attracting attention from inbound visitors?
+Why are regional areas attracting attention from visitors to Japan?
 Responses to the newly added question "What do you expect from regional tourism?" in the Japan Brand Survey 2024 revealed three key characteristics.

-Ranking in the overall top three were: "Enjoying natural landscapes that showcase the four seasons," "Savoring local cuisine made with regional ingredients," and "Relaxing both mind and body while taking in the leisurely pace of rural scenery."
+Ranking in the overall top three were: "Enjoying natural landscapes that showcase the four seasons," "Savoring local cuisine prepared with regional ingredients," and "Relaxing both mind and body while taking in the leisurely scenery of the region."
 The demand for "relaxation" alongside "seasons," "food," and "history" was a discovery for us as well.

 Yamaguchi City, selected for the aforementioned "52 Places to Visit in 2024," was chosen because "Yamaguchi City is called the Western Capital and suffers significantly less tourist pollution compared to Kyoto."
 In today's climate where overtourism is a concern, "being less crowded" and "not yet widely known" can be major attractions.